 Of course, you can take it a step further by preparing a favorite homemade dip.
 If you're new to this, it doesn't have to be elaborate to make your fish meal tasty.
 Sometimes, lemon juice, vinegar, salt, and pepper do just fine.
 To make the dip more flavorful, add something like sour cream, mayonnaise, cream cheese, or Worcestershire sauce.

-Pair with Fruit
+Pair With Fruit

 You can enjoy unexpected flavors when combining fish with various fruits.
 Salmon pairs seamlessly with pineapple, especially when served with rice or salad.
 Mahi-mahi and pineapple skewers make a satisfying meal, while apples pair well with tuna salad.